-Design Practice Repository and Reference: GitPages and eBook Enhanced
+Design Practice Repository and Reference: GitPages Enhanced and eBook Completed

 Our public Design Practice Repository (DPR) and the corresponding eBook at LeanPub collect proven method elements for agile architecting in general and API/service design in particular.
-Version 1.4 of the GitHub repository is available now, and the eBook stands at 96% completion.
+Version 1.5 of the GitHub repository is available now, and the eBook has reached 100% completion.

 Why DPR?
 What’s In It?